duncbind/portfolio/finalprojectpt2.md

 | If you had to change one thing, what would it be?  | “I don't know if you are able to change the spacing between the sections, but maybe tighten it a little bit.
 Or maybe that gives it time to breathe.”  | "While I think that the racial component is an interesting observation, I think that it goes a bit outside the bounds of the overall thesis which is to introduce the reader to drug courts.
 It seems to be data that supports a different argument.
 For this reason I would cut it and focus the energy on how to increase the funding and usage of drug courts as a more cost-effective and likely humane treatment system.
 I would also like a little explanation of how a drug court differs from a regular court."   |

 ## Peer Reveiw
+I was also fortunate enough to have some of my peers from my class read my wireframe and provide me with feedback.
+I had a few guiding questions I asked, but also received feedback as they went through the presentation on their own.
+I included the most relevant feedback with the question that best corresponded with their insights...

+### Is the presentation easy to understand?

+> “It would be more helpful, for people whose second language is English, to show an introductory image.”

+> “Having the images will show the story better than not having them.”

+### Did you feel engaged?

+> “You have made this easy to read through, and because of that there is less trimming you will have to do… Something I would like to see addressed more granularly is the Federal Appropriations.
+You should have the actual number that is represented by the dollar symbol.

+### Do the Use of data and visualizations support the presentation?

+> “Maybe present what is being done to make the improvements happen.
+That way I might be inclined to support an effort that I am being informed about.”

+> “You could probably do a visualization of $27 to $1 investment and savings.
+Similar to the 75% and 66%.
+This is a good opportunity to use shapes instead of numbers.”

+> “I would still like to see persona images, or atleast what a drug courtroom looks like.”

+### Is there a clear call to action or next steps?

+> “Yeah, donate or give money to somebody!”

 ## Actionable Steps